-The economic damage of the virus has been extraordinary, causing a recession characterized by the sharpest drop in quarterly GDP ever measured (-9.6 percent, or -33.3 percent real SAAR and the sharpest ever increase in national unemployment (from 3.5 percent in February to 14.7 percent in April).
+Already, the economic damage of the virus has been extraordinary, causing a recession characterized by the sharpest drop in quarterly GDP ever measured (-9.0 percent, or -31.4 percent real SAAR) and the sharpest-ever increase in national unemployment (from 3.5 percent in February to 14.7 percent in April).

-However, the rebound has also been extraordinary with the unemployment rate falling to 8.4 percent in August and high-frequency data based estimates of Q3 2020 GDP suggesting between 15 and 25 percent (SAAR) growth.
-However, as noted by a pair of prominent economists "This rebound should not be confused with a recovery".
-Even with a strong rebound in GDP the U.S. and global economies are not expected to recover to January 2020 levels until mid-2021 at the earliest, and many things could make the recovery take much longer.
+However, the rebound has also been extraordinary, with the unemployment rate falling to 6.9 percent in October and preliminary Q3 GDP growth of 33.1 percent (SAAR).
+This leaves Q3 GDP about 3 percent lower than it was at the end of 2019.
+As noted by a pair of prominent economists, "This rebound should not be confused with a recovery."

+Even with a strong rebound in GDP, the U.S. and global economies are not expected to recover to January 2020 levels until mid-2021 at the earliest, and many things could make the recovery take much longer.
+Additionally, the recovery has been uneven, with wide differences in output growth between industries and between employment and income recovery by industry.

-It is important to emphasize that the rebound in economic activity happened on the back of an enormous fiscal stimulus-the \$2 trillion CARES Act-and accommodating monetary policy, with Congress passing the CARES Act and the Fed dropping interest rates to essentially zero and, for the first time, promising to buy corporate debt as well as expanding U.S. Treasuries purchases.
+It is important to emphasize that the rebound in economic activity happened on the back of an enormous fiscal stimulus and accommodating monetary policy.
+Congress passed the \$2 trillion CARES Act and the Federal Reserve dropped interest rates to essentially zero and, for the first time, promised to buy corporate debt as well as expanding U.S. Treasuries purchases.

-The CARES Act had both one-time payments to each person in the U.S. and additional payments to weekly unemployment recipients.
-The unemployment payments, in particular were generous enough that there were many people who were able to entirely replace their wages or increase their income.
-This meant that although people were losing work, household balance sheets weren't necessarily falling, so that people had money to spend when the appeared to be more under control and the economy opened up.
+The CARES Act had one-time payments to each person in the U.S., additional payments to weekly unemployment recipients, and extended unemployment benefits.
+The additional unemployment payments, in particular, were generous enough that many people were able to entirely replace their wages or even increase their income.
+This meant that although people were losing work, household balance sheets weren't necessarily falling.
+Indeed, personal saving actually increased in the early months of the pandemic, so people had money to spend when the virus was better under control and the economy opened up in late summer.

-While the Federal Reserve activity is ongoing, a large portion of the CARES Act expired at the end July.
+While the Federal Reserve activity is ongoing, the additional unemployment benefits of the CARES Act expired at the end of July.
 U.S. Bureau of Economic Analysis work indicates that the CARES Act unemployment programs were 5.5 percent of personal income in July.
-Excluding government transfers, personal incomes are still around 5.0 percent less than there were in February.
+As expected, the expiration of the additional unemployment benefits at the end of July caused a fairly sharp decrease, 2.5 percent, in personal income in August.
+This drop has the potential to undermine spending and the current recovery in the near future, though personal saving in previous months may help to offset this.